Grants for Single Mothers

 Women, Infants and Children Program (WIC)

-WIC is a federal-funded nutrition program that provides free healthy foods to pregnant women, new mothers and children under 5 years of age who are considered to be “at nutritional risk”.
+WIC is a federal-funded nutrition program that provides free healthy foods to women, children and infants who are considered to be “at nutritional risk”.

 In a typical month, women in the program receive $11 per month for fresh fruit and vegetables, while children receive $9 per month.